 1. Take sleep supplements

 I take CBD oil for anxiety and it is also known to help with sleep.
 I don’t know if the CBD oil actually helps me sleep better or not, but it’s still something I do in the evening.
-Sometimes I also have a cup of herbal tea such as peppermint, chamomile or lavender to help me relax if I’ve had a busy or stressful day.
+Other supplements known to help improve sleep quality are L-Theanine and Magnesium.

 If you take any medications to help you sleep, taking these would probably come later in your bedtime routine.